vmware-tanzu/velero/site/content/docs/main/api-types/_index.md

 title: API types
 ---

-Here we list the API types that have some functionality that you can only configure via json/yaml vs the `velero` cli (hooks)
+Here's a list the API types that have some functionality that you can only configure via json/yaml vs the `velero` cli (hooks)

 * [Backup][1]